-The husbandry team at Freeport-McMoRan Audubon Species Survival Center is seeking applicants for an 8-month internship.
-Position includes onsite housing and stipend.
+The husbandry team at Freeport-McMoRan Audubon Species Survival Center is seeking applicants for a bird internship.
+Position includes onsite housing.

 Location: Freeport-McMoRan Audubon Species Survival Center (FMASSC)

 Summer: May/June - August

 Winter: Nov/Dec - January

 Application Due Dates: